mawigh/ventoyu/README.md

 ventoyu contains a configuration file (JSON format) with all sources where ISO files can be downloaded.

-The __ventoyl__ class can help you to talk to your Ventoy device.
+The __ventoyl__ class can help you to talk to your Ventoy device using Python.
 More information here: [Wiki: ventoyLIB](https://github.com/mawigh/ventoyu/wiki/ventoyLIB)

 ---